Emma Willis interviewed for her show Change Your Mind, Change Your Life

 She's a trooper!

-Born in Sutton Coldfield, the 49-year-old broadcaster shares three children with Busted musician Matt Willis.
+Born in Sutton Coldfield, the 50-year-old broadcaster shares three children with Busted musician Matt Willis.

-She first shared the news of her operation on April 23, on Instagram.
-She later said she was “really anxious and nervous” during the lead up to going under.
+She first shared the news of her operation last April on Instagram.
+She later said she was “really anxious and nervous” during the lead-up to going under.

 But it didn’t take her long to return to showbiz duties.
-Emma attended the BAFTA TV Craft Award nominees’ party at The V&A on April 24.
+Emma attended the BAFTA TV Craft Award nominees’ party at The V&A soon after.

 Emma Willis on the red carpet